-The Liebe Group is a dynamic, grower-driven, not for profit organisation that operates within the Dalwallinu, Coorow, Perenjori and Wongan-Ballidu Shires in the West Australian Wheatbelt.
+The Liebe Group is a dynamic, grower-driven, not-for-profit organisation that operates within the Dalwallinu, Coorow, Perenjori and Wongan-Ballidu Shires in the West Australian Wheatbelt.
 As a leading ‘grass roots’ group, the Liebe Group provides its members with access to innovative, timely and relevant research along with grower and industry network opportunities from all over Australia.
 The group ensures regular consultation with members and industry to guarantee the group remains relevant.
 Liebe is governed by a central Board which is informed by a range of operational sub-committees that are comprised of local growers and industry partners.

 The Liebe Group strives to be on the forefront of member’s needs, driven by three core business objectives: